chh456/ines_cluster/README.md

 cd client
 ```

 You can learn to use these scripts in the manufactorer's manual.
-The script `controll.py` in workstation context also uses some techniques.
+The script `controll.py` in workstation context also uses some of the same techniques.

 ## Run commands on the cluster

-Scripts and commands can be either run via ssh chain on the nodes or more recommend with the provided `starter` script available from server context and pre installed on every node.
+Scripts and commands can be either run with ssh directly on the nodes or more recommended with the provided tool chain available from server context and pre installed on every node.

 Basic overview `starter` script client context
 * Takes a command and parameters